sfu-ireceptor/turnkey-gateway/README.md

 ## Check it's working

+Replace "localhost" with your server URL if necessary:

 ```
 curl localhost/login
 ```

 The HTML code of the login page should be displayed.

-Then go to <http://localhost> in your browser (replace "localhost" with your server URL if necessary) and log in using one of your users credentials.
-Note: in this alpha version, the password is not verified.
+Then go to that URL <http://localhost/login> in your browser and log in using one of your previously defined users credentials.
+Note: in this alpha version, the password is not actually verified.

 ## Starting and stopping the Turnkey
 This will start and stop the Docker containers: